 The British Virgin Islands are famously easy to sail, and a fantastic choice for beginner sailors or anyone looking to take advantage of visiting the Caribbean’s stunning beaches and islands.
 The weather is warm year-round and drier towards the beginning of the year with the months between January and May being the best time to visit.
 As a British visitor, you won’t need a visa, and the same is true for Americans, Canadians and the majority of EU travellers, though it’s best to check with your embassy before travelling.

-On Tortola itself, you can experience the best of BVI culture in Road Town, with historic sites including its Folk Museum then head to marina and begin your journey exploring the islands of Virgin Gorda, Anegada and Jost van Dyke on your chartered yacht.
+On Tortola itself, you can experience the best of BVI culture in Road Town, with historic sites including its Folk Museum then head to marina and begin your journey exploring the islands of Virgin Gorda, Anegada and Jost van Dyke on your sailing yacht.
 The Dove is one of the country’s best eateries.
 Also nearby is the BVI Yacht Club, Pusser’s Road Town Pub and The Cabernet Bar and Grill.
 You’ll find the pubs lively and friendly, serving cold beers and cocktails with rum.

 Cane Garden Bay is one of Tortola’s most popular beaches.
 There are a number of others, including Long Bay on Beef Island and Josiah’s Bay, where you can enjoy surfing or sunbathing.